Push/Pull/Legs Split Program

 How do I know when to increase weight?

 Increase weight when you can complete all sets within the rep range with perfect form and an RPE of 8 or below.
-For example, if the range is 8-10 reps and you hit 10 reps on all sets easily, increase weight by the smallest increment possible (2.5lbs for upper body, 5lbs for lower body).
+For example, if the range is 8-10 reps and you hit 10 reps on all sets easily, increase weight by the smallest increment possible (2.5lbs for upper body, 5lbs lower body).

 Should I do cardio during this program?